Popularity isn’t always a sign of a smooth-functioning internet phone service.

 • The submitted personal number is from outside the United States.
 You can only sign up for a personal Google Voice account from within the US.

-• Your Google account might have been flagged for some violation of Google’s Terms of Service.
+• Your Google account might have been flagged for violating Google’s Terms of Service.

 Read this community post for more information on why you might not be able to get a Google Voice number.